isomerpages/mol-services/_government-services/06-manage-finances/06c-overview-cpf.md

       <input type="checkbox" id="voluntary">
       <label class="tab-label" for="voluntary">Voluntary CPF Contributions</label>
       <div class="tab-content">
-      <p>Self-Employed Persons can make voluntary contributions to either their MediSave accounts only, or to all three CPF accounts.
+      <p>Self-Employed Persons can make voluntary contributions (VC) to either their MediSave Accounts only, or to all three CPF accounts.
 Please refer to the <a href="https://www.cpf.gov.sg/eSvc/Web/Miscellaneous/ContributionCalculator/Index?isFirstAndSecondYear=0&isMember=1" target="_blank">CPF Contribution Calculator</a>, or the <a href="https://www.cpf.gov.sg/Assets/employers/Documents/Table%2011_Pte%20and%20Npen_CPF%20Allocation%20Rates%20Jan%202016.pdf" target="_blank">CPF allocation rates expressed as ratios of contribution</a> for the account allocation.</p>

 <p>The total voluntary and mandatory contributions made for the calendar year should not exceed the current <a href="https://www.cpf.gov.sg/employers/FAQ/employer-guides/hiring-employees/cpf-contributions-for-your-employees/FAQDetails?category=Hiring+Employees&group=CPF+Contributions+for+your+Employees&ajfaqid=2230518&folderid=17077" target="_blank">CPF Annual Limit</a>.
-The Board must receive the Voluntary Contributions (VCs) by the last working day of the year for it to be counted towards that year’s CPF Annual Limit.
+The Board must receive the VCs by 31st December of the year for it to be counted towards that year’s CPF Annual Limit.
 Backdating of VCs to previous years is not allowed.</p>

 <p>Once your mandatory and voluntary contributions reach the current CPF Annual Limit, no further VCs can be made.
 Any VC made in excess of the CPF Annual Limit will be refunded without interest.</p>

-<p><em>Note: If SEPs’ voluntary contributions to MediSave are less than their MediSave contributions, they will need to top up the difference in cash.
+<p><em>Note: If SEPs’ VCs to MediSave are less than their MediSave contributions, they will need to top up the difference in cash.
 They will not be able to transfer their VC from their Ordinary or Special Accounts to meet the MediSave shortfall. </em> </p>
     </div>
   </div>
     <div class="tab">